Contrastive learning of extragalactic stellar streams. Sculpting a latent space of representations with DES DR2 photometry: Methodology

 Figure \ref{fig:2:NNCLR} presents an overview of the steps taken by the NNCLR algorithm.
 Instead of directly comparing the two views of the same image via a contrastive loss function, NNCLR compares one of the two views with the nearest neighbor of a set of views from other image pairs in the dataset.
 This set of different views is generated as a queue of views from other image pairs on a first-in-first-out basis; upon finishing the loss computation and updating the model weights, one of the two views is added to the queue and the oldest view is removed.
 The loss function is therefore defined by

-where $z_i$ represents the first embedding vector (View 1 in Figure \ref{fig:2:NNCLR}) of the $i^{\text{th}}$ image pair in a batch of $n$ image pairs, $p_i^+$ is the second embedding vector which is additionally passed through a prediction head (View 2 in Figure \ref{fig:2:NNCLR}), Q is the queue of embeddings, NN represents the nearest neighbor operation, and $\tau$ is a softening parameter for the exponential (here we set $\tau=0.1$).
+where $z_i$ represents the first embedding vector (View 1 in Figure \ref{fig:2:NNCLR}) of the $i^{\text{th}}$ image pair in a batch of $n$ image pairs, $p_i^+$ is the second embedding vector that is additionally passed through a prediction head (View 2 in Figure \ref{fig:2:NNCLR}), Q is the queue of embeddings, NN represents the nearest-neighbor operation, and $\tau$ is a softening parameter for the exponential (here we set $\tau=0.1$).

-We chose the PyTorch Lightning\footnote{\url{https://lightning.ai/docs/pytorch/stable/}} framework to implement the deep learning portions of this study.
+We chose the PyTorch Lightning\footnote{\url{https://lightning.ai/docs/pytorch/stable/}} framework to implement the deep-learning portions of this study.
 Our choice of NNCLR encoder for reducing the dimensionality of each augmented image pair was an 18-layer deep residual neural network (a ResNet-18) \citep{Kaiming2016}.
-Residual neural networks employ blocks consisting of several nonlinear layers before dimensionality reduction and skip connections, reducing the risk of vanishing/exploding gradients with increasing network depth.
+Residual neural networks employ blocks consisting of several nonlinear layers before dimensionality reduction and skip connections, reducing the risk of vanishing and/or exploding gradients with increasing network depth.
 The projection head consisted of three fully connected layers with [512, 512, 128] nodes, with the first and second layers having ReLU activation and all three layers having batch normalization.
 The prediction head had two fully connected layers of size [2048, 128], of which only the first layer had ReLU activation and batch normalization.
 Throughout testing, we used a batch size of 128 images and performed training with an Nvidia A100 40GB GPU with 16-bit automatic mixed precision enabled.

-We optimized the neural networks with \texttt{AdamW} \citep{Loshchilov2017}, which is a variant of the popular \texttt{Adam} adaptive stochastic gradient descent algorithm with an improved weight decay implementation.
+We optimized the neural networks with \texttt{AdamW} \citep{Loshchilov2017}, which is a variant of the popular \texttt{Adam} adaptive stochastic gradient descent algorithm with an improved weight-decay implementation.
 The learning rate was initialized at $10^{-3}$ and cosine annealed to $10^{-4}$ over 50 epochs of training.
 Furthermore, because we aimed to compare the effects of different scaling functions on the resulting latent space of representations, we applied a global seed for all \texttt{numpy}, \texttt{pytorch}, and \texttt{python.random} objects and utilized the same initial model parameters to reduce stochasticity throughout optimization and downstream analysis between scaling functions.